Introduction

 Other elements will reinforce the concept of the map of the mind.
 When Tinker Bell pulls the nursery rug, which depicts a map, Peter trips and falls.
 The most striking moment comes later, in the scene where Peter regains his memory by flying high above Neverland.
 Flying freely, without turbulence, he rises above the island and reveals the giant compass that physically indicates the nature of Neverland: Peter’s map of the mind.

 This idea is essential to understanding that Hook goes beyond being a simple adaptation or sequel to Peter Pan.
-The film is not merely an adventure inspired by Peter Pan, but a fable about the healing of the mind, where the fantastical serves as a way to make visible the process of memory and Peter’s redemption.
+The film is not merely an adventure inspired by Peter Pan, but a fable about the healing of the mind, where the fantastical serves as a way to make visible the process of memory recovery and Peter’s redemption.

 Note: the scene was filmed on Stage 747 at Universal Studios.
 It is a soundstage that reproduces the interior and cockpit of a Boeing 747.
 The same set appears in many other films or series, including Die Hard 2 and Kindergarten Cop, to name just two.